cga-harvard/Data_Science_Big_Data_Projects/README.md

 - Go to CGA's storage space: cd  /n/cga
 - Go to merged geotweets storage folder: cd  /n/cga/geotweets_merged
 - Store the data here according to most appropriate structure you seem fit

+### Launching PostGIS on FASRC

+- Login to FASRC using the login: ssh user@login.rc.fas.harvard.edu
+- Download the 'dev' folder from this github repo to your user directory: /n

 ### References: